 Radiologic technology: The radiologic technology graduate is eligible to sit for the American Registry of Radiologic Technologists ARRT RT (R) Entry Level Examination.
-While in the program, the student is eligible for licensure by the Ohio Department of Health X-Ray Control Program.
+While in the program, the student is eligible for limited licensure by the Ohio Department of Health Bureau of Environmental Health and Radiation Protection.
 Applicants may wish to contact other states for licensure requirements.